Creating a Career Development Plan: Tips and Strategies

 What is the reason to create a Career Development Plan?

-Making a career development plan involves assessing current strengths and weaknesses in the skillsets and then taking proactive steps towards professional advancement.
+A career development plan is about evaluating your strengths and weaknesses in skillsets and then taking proactive steps towards professional advancement.

-The first step in establishing your career development plan is to assess your abilities, capabilities as well as areas that require improvement.
+The first step in creating your career development plan is to assess your abilities, capabilities, strengths, and areas that require improvement.

 - What are my accomplishments so far?